ERP consultants love to recommend switching platforms. It’s the product they’re paid to sell, after all.

 A standard business process model should also be developed using either the software itself or a flow-charting tool like Visio.
 Process modeling can be very helpful as an exercise to make sure all ERP systems can be adapted to the business rather than the other way around.
 If an ERP system is inflexible to the point it forces you to adapt your business to fit it, then it might be time to get a new system.

 When acquiring another company and considering using their existing ERP system versus the corporate standard, do the same cost/benefit analysis I mentioned before to determine whether to upgrade or rip and replace in the acquired company.

-For more in-depth discussions of ERP and management technology strategy, make sure to follow Performa Apps on LinkedIn.
+For more in-depth discussions of ERP and management technology strategy, make sure to follow Performa Apps (now ERP Doctors) on LinkedIn.